tendermint/atom_one/README.md

 security vulnerabilties, because even the largest of whales cannot simply buy 1/2 of mining infrastructure.
 It isn’t a superfluid market, which makes it more secure.

+I do see the “monification” of ATOM as per ATOM2.0 to be fundamentally flawed, for a chain whose main selling point is SECURITY.
+I believe ETH2.0 with its ETH staking is similarly flawed.
+I fear that we won’t realize it until it is too late.
+We can prevent future disasters.

 (In biology, it’s the difference between Eukaryotic (cell nucleus) and Procaryotic (no nucleus) cells.
 Evolution has proven that multicellular